 My idea of a reasonable response period is 48 hours.
-For example, if I send a text message to my tenant, I expect a response with in 48 hours.
+For example, if I send a text message to my tenant, I expect a response within 48 hours.
 Anything beyond that is deemed as inappropriate, rude and extremely irritating.
-48 hours is actually a generous time frame, even that seems too generous to me.
+Of course, the usual exceptions apply, like a life-threatening illness.

 Responding to a text message or phone call takes literally seconds, right?
-Either of those actions can even be done while taking a dump, so it’s not like any precious time has to be lost (if that’s a concern).
+Either of those actions can even be accomplished while multitasking.
+For example, while taking a dump.
+So it’s not like any precious time even has to be lost (if that’s a concern of his).

-When the slimy cockroach does eventually surface and respond, I’m greeted with a lame excuse that I could have done without hearing (e.g. I left my phone up my dad’s arse over the weekend), because my urge for wanting to hack his penis off with a rusty blade is only heightened.
+When the slimy cockroach does eventually surface and respond, I’m greeted with a lame excuse that I could have done without hearing (e.g. I left my phone up my dad’s arse over the weekend), because my urge for wanting to hack his penis off with a rusty blade is only heightened by his pitiful excuses.
+Spare him!

-I swear he just gets a kick out of me chasing him.
+I swear he just gets a kick out of the chase.
 It’s almost as if he wants me to “earn” his attention.
-Fucking rude moron.
 JUST REPLY LIKE A NORMAL PERSON!
 Know what I mean?

 The reason I’m ranting about this now is because I text my tenant 2 days ago and he hasn’t responded yet.
 I’m now about to embark on what he has made into a routine journey, which consists of me chasing his dumb arse with more text messages and missed phone calls (he never picks up).
-I have no doubt that he’ll eventually respond with a shitty excuse, followed by his plans to pay the due rent.
+I have no doubt that he’ll eventually respond with his routinely shitty excuse, which appears to be more and more creative each time, followed by his plans to pay the due rent.

 I’m grateful he pays rent; I understand the situation could be a lot worse because he could just ignore me altogether.
 I also appreciate that in the grand scheme of things, the situation isn’t all that bad.
 Nonetheless, it’s still fucking irritating.
 If anything, his attitude is just plain rude and unnecessary.